OpenBuddy/OpenBuddy/README.md

 For `OpenBuddy-LLaMA` series models, due to LLaMA licensing restrictions, you need the original LLaMA-7B model to utilize this model.
 To decrypt the model weights:

-1. Acquire the original LLaMA-7B model (not the Huggingface version).
+1. Acquire the original LLaMA-7B model (not the Hugging Face version).
 2. Clone this GitHub repository.
 3. Ensure that you have Python 3.7 or higher and numpy installed, you can install numpy with `pip install numpy`.
 4. Run the following command, try python3 if python does not work: